 Settings on the keyboard module:

-The number of voices.
-One voice is monophonic.
-More than one allows polyphonic play with multiple keys playing simultaneously.
+- The number of voices.
+The first two settings use one voice in traditional monophonic or legato synthesizer behavior.
+The other settings choose more than one voice.
+More than one voice allows polyphonic play with multiple keys playing simultaneously.
 You can have up to 3 simultaneous voices. (+) With the full version of ModSynth, you can have up to 10 simultaneous voices.

 There are two outputs of this module: